mdzhang/burns-depression/infrastructure/README.md

 <https://amisad.com/take-quiz> is setup to point to a site deployed using [Vercel](https://vercel.com/), on the [`burns-depression`](https://vercel.com/mdzhang/burns-depression) project.

-The Vercel [Github](https://vercel.com/docs/concepts/git/vercel-for-github) integration is used to update <amisad.com> each time the `main` branch is updated.
+The Vercel [Github](https://vercel.com/docs/concepts/git/vercel-for-github) integration is used to update <https://amisad.com> each time the `main` branch is updated.

+Additional [backend](../backend/README.md) resource setup is done via Supabase.

 ## Setup